edl78/obdb_docs/README.md

 - git clone repos listed above.

 ### Building all Docker images
 - Build the Docker images by following the respective repos build instuctions.
+This applies to weed_training and weed_annotations, analytics is optional, obdb_docs and dev_tips are just for documentation.

 ### Start services
 - How to start all services needed is covered in each repo.

-### Build and start CVAT
+### Clone and start CVAT
+- This applies if you like to inspect or add annotations.
+Not needed if the fast track to training is choosen.
 - Follow docs here: https://github.com/openvinotoolkit/cvat
 - Use a version with API 1.0 support.
-For example 1.7.0
+For example 1.7.0: `git checkout v1.7.0`
+- Pull older versions of cvat_server and cvat_ui: `docker pull openvino/cvat_server:v1.7.0` and tag as latest `docker tag openvino/cvat_server:v1.7.0 openvino/cvat_server:latest`
+- same for ui: `docker pull openvino/cvat_ui:v1.7.0` and `docker tag openvino/cvat_ui:v1.7.0 openvino/cvat_ui:latest`
+- Setup user and password (not same as newer versions): `docker exec -it cvat bash -ic 'python3 ~/manage.py createsuperuser'`
+- In the cvat folder: `export CVAT_HOST=your-ip-address`
+- In env.list that is sent to the container, set this (as above replace with your ip address where cvat runs): CVAT_BASE_URL=http://your-ip-address:8080/api/v1/
-- We map a storge folder like this and expect the cvat root to be called /fielddata as this is assumed in the upload code to the http-api.
+- We map a storge folder like this in the cvat docker-compose.yml and expect the cvat root to be called /fielddata as this is assumed in the upload code to the http-api.
 ```json
 services:
   cvat: